braxtonb/mind-project/README.md

 I have an idea for a new project and wanted a place to store all the things that have served as inspiration.

-I am aware there are many other ways of storing what has inspired me but do they also come with the side effect of working more with React Query?

-Oh, they do?
-Ok nvm.
-Let me have this.

 ## Technology Stack

 **Frontend**